African Americans: Social issues

 After over 50 years, marriage rates for all Americans began to decline while divorce rates and out-of-wedlock births have climbed.
 These changes have been greatest among African Americans.
 After more than 70 years of racial parity Black marriage rates began to fall behind Whites.
-Single-parent households have become common, and according to U.S. census figures released in January 2010, only 38 percent of Black children live with both their parents.
+Single-parent households have become common, and according to US census figures released in January 2010, only 38 percent of Black children live with both their parents.
+In 2021, statistics show that over 80 percent marriages in the African American ethnic group marry within their ethnic group.

 The first ever anti-miscegenation law was passed by the Maryland General Assembly in 1691, criminalizing interracial marriage.
 In a speech in Charleston, Illinois in 1858, Abraham Lincoln stated, "I am not, nor ever have been in favor of making voters or jurors of negroes, nor of qualifying them to hold office, nor to intermarry with white people".
 By the late 1800s, 38 US states had anti-miscegenation statutes.
 By 1924, the ban on interracial marriage was still in force in 29 states.
 While interracial marriage had been legal in California since 1948, in 1957 actor Sammy Davis Jr. faced a backlash for his involvement with White actress Kim Novak.
-Harry Cohn, the president of Columbia Pictures (with whom Novak was under contract) gave in to his concerns that a racist backlash against the relationship could hurt the studio.
+Harry Cohn, the president of Columbia Pictures, with whom Novak was under contract, gave in to his concerns that a racist backlash against the relationship could hurt the studio.
 Davis briefly married Black dancer Loray White in 1958 to protect himself from mob violence.
 Inebriated at the wedding ceremony, Davis despairingly said to his best friend, Arthur Silber Jr., "Why won't they let me live my life?"
 The couple never lived together, and commenced divorce proceedings in September 1958.
 In 1958, officers in Virginia entered the home of Mildred and Richard Loving and dragged them out of bed for living together as an interracial couple, on the basis that "any white person intermarry with a colored person"—or vice versa—each party "shall be guilty of a felony" and face prison terms of five years.
-In 1967 the law was ruled unconstitutional (via the 14th Amendment adopted in 1868) by the U.S. Supreme Court in Loving v.
+In 1967 the law was ruled unconstitutional (via the 14th Amendment adopted in 1868) by the US Supreme Court in Loving v.
 Virginia.